sumeetkr/UnsafeTranscriptionofKidsContent/README.md

-# 'Beach' to 'Bitch': InadvertentUnsafeTranscriptionofKidsContent
+# 'Beach' to 'Bitch': Inadvertent Unsafe Transcription of Kids Content
-Code and Dataset Inadvertent Unsafe Transcription of Kids Content on YouTube - AAAI 2022
+Code and Dataset for paper -- 'Beach' to 'Bitch': Inadvertent Unsafe Transcription of Kids Content on YouTube - AAAI 2022